Generate text summaries with a dynamic TinyBERT model

 Summarize text to shorter, key points

-Summarize text from PDF URLs
+Summarize text efficiently

 Intel-dynamic Tinybert is an optimized version of the TinyBERT model, specifically designed for efficient text summarization tasks.
 TinyBERT is a smaller and faster version of BERT, making it suitable for resource-constrained environments.
 Intel-dynamic Tinybert further enhances this by leveraging Intel's optimizations, ensuring better performance and efficiency on Intel-based hardware.